MV-Automation/MV_Pandemic_Solution/AWS/README.md

 acces_key = 5423t432ewsACFASF$32rR#Cwcxasf12...

 ```
-3. Replace you Aws keys in the file AmazonKeys.py and save.
+3. Replace you AWS keys in the file AmazonKeys.py and save.

 ###### S3 Bucket